szTom/alaterm/INSTALL.md

 You can check for possible new information in the NEWS.md file, at the alaterm project page on GitHub.

+If you re-run `bash 00-alaterm.bash install` from Termux home (not within alaterm), it does not re-install a completed alaterm installation.
+However, it may check here at GitHub for any enhancements, and apply them.

 ### ABOUT BUGS AND SOFTWARE AVAILABILITY